-I hope this recipe will get your instant pot off of the shelf and show you how easy it is to use.
+I hope this easy Chicken and Rice recipe will get your instant pot off of the shelf and show you how easy it is to use.
 If this recipe doesn’t this Instant Pot Pulled Pork Taco recipe and our 4-ingredient Tomatillo Rice surely will!
-You’ll be amazed at what this baby can do!